-8.5 UNIVERSITY EDUCATION COMMISSION
+12.2 UNIVERSITY EDUCATION COMMISSION

-After independence, the first significant step taken by the Government of India in the field of education was the appointment of University Education Commission in 1948 under Chairmanship of Dr. Sarvapalli Radhakrishnan, a distinguished scholar and former vice-chancellor of Banaras Hindu University and who the second President of India became.
-The Commission was appointed by the Government of India to go into the problems and Education and to prospects of Indian University improvements and extensions that might be considered desirable to suit the present and future requirements of the country.
+After independence, the first significant step taken by the Government of India in the field of education was the appointment of the University Education Commission in 1948 under the Chairmanship of Dr. Sarvapalli Radhakrishnan, a distinguished scholar and former vice-chancellor of Banaras Hindu University and who became the second President of India.
+The Commission was appointed by the Government of India to go into the problems and prospects of Indian University Education and to suggest improvements and extensions that might be considered desirable to suit the present and future requirements of the country.
 The Commission was appointed in November, 1948 and it submitted its report in August, 1949.
 The Report of the Commission is a document of great importance as it has guided the development of university education in India since independence.